New England Regional Art Museum: History

-The Armidale community began a long-term fundraising effort to build a dedicated museum, and with matching grants from the NSW State government NERAM was formally opened by the Premier of New South Wales, Neville Wran, on 26 March 1983.
+The Armidale community ran a long-term fundraising effort to build a dedicated museum as a home for these collections, and with matching grants from the NSW State government NERAM was formally opened by the Premier of New South Wales, Neville Wran, on 26 March 1983.

-NERAM was built on crown land near the Armidale Teachers College site, the original home of the Hinton Trust.
+NERAM was built on land within the Newling Moran Reserve, NSW Crown Land that was formerly part of the Armidale Teachers College precinct, the original home of the Howard Hinton Collection.
 NSW Government Architect's Special Projects Division, under its Director Andrew Andersons and Project Architect David Turner, prepared detailed sketch plans, and Armidale firm Magoffin and Deakin prepared the working drawings and specifications and supervised construction.

 In 1997 a Stage II extension designed by architect Colin Still was added to increase display areas, heighten the building's indoor/outdoor relationships, and include a café and artist’s studio.